LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 	**Note!** _Check this checkbox if you want to enable Lead Assignment Rules but want to give your LiveEngage users the ability to decide whether or not they should be upheld when creating a new record in LiveEngage.
 This is on a case by case basis.
 Checking this checkbox will add a checkbox to the LiveEngage SFDC Widget interface, indicating whether or not they would like the new record to be assigned using existing sharing rules._

-4. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Lead object (see the above “Enabled Object Settings” section for further explanation on this screen).
+4. Click on 'Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Lead object (see the above “Enabled Object Settings” section for further explanation on this screen).

 ### Case Settings